wp-plugins/celery-wp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Celery for WordPress is a WordPress plugin to seamless integrate the Celery preorder platform into your WordPress posts and pages.
+Celery for WordPress is a WordPress plugin to seamlessly integrate the Celery preorder platform into your WordPress posts and pages.

 == Description ==

-Celery for WordPress is a WordPress plugin to seamless integrate the [Celery preorder platform](http://trycelery.com) into your WordPress posts and pages.
+The [Celery preorder platform](http://trycelery.com) right from the comfort of WordPress?
+Yes please!

-Celery allows you to accept credit cards safely and securely directly on your WordPress site, and charge your customers only when you are ready to ship.
+Celery allows you to accept credit card preorders safely and securely directly on your WordPress site, and charge your customers only when and if you are ready to ship.

 Features: